daquinoaldo/https-localhost/README.md

 ### ERR_SSL_PROTOCOL_ERROR
 And in general all the cases when the script runs but the connection is marked as untrusted.

-Force a reinstall of the certificate with `REINSTALL=true serve`. `sudo` may be required on linux and MacOS.
+Force a reinstall of the certificate with `REINSTALL=true https-localhost`. `sudo` may be required on linux and MacOS.

 If the problem is solved you should be able to use https-localhost also as module.